juju/docs/src/en/developer-storage.md

 #### Persistent storage / detachment / reattachment

 Some providers have the option to detach storage from the lifespan of the instance(s) which created/used it.
-This means that even after services have been removed, the storage and its contents still exist in your cloud, which may be useful for backup, recovery or transport purposes.
+This means that even after applications have been removed, the storage and its contents still exist in your cloud, which may be useful for backup, recovery or transport purposes.

 For now, storage is always bound to a machine or unit, depending on how it is created.
-In the future, we will provide an interface for unbinding storage from the machine or unit, so that it is destroyed only when the environment is destroyed.
+In the future, we will provide an interface for unbinding storage from the machine or unit, so that it is destroyed only when the model is destroyed.
 This will make it possible to detach/reattach storage as desired.

 #### Shared storage

 Some providers, typically network filesystems, permit attaching storage to multiple machines.
 We intend to support multiple attachment within Juju.
-Shared storage will be assigned to a service, and each unit of the service will attach to the same shared storage instance.
+Shared storage will be assigned to a application, and each unit of the application will attach to the same shared storage instance.

 ### More information